haniflearnscoding/CART315/Process/README.md

 It's nothing impressive, but I got to be more familiar with the Unity interface and the workflow of adding a **Sprite Renderer**, **RigidBody** or a **Box Collider**.
 I think as I spend more time getting familiar with the workflow I can get my ideas flowing a lot easier.
 I think with the time I spent on this it was a decent exploration of the workflow using Unity.
 Just need to start getting more creative and starting these explorations a little earlier.

+Uhh I'm not too sure how I'm supposed to push my Unity Project on Github, I'll ask the professor in class today and submit the process journal.